garybuckle/garybuckle.github.io/websites.md

 On that note, they do some great articles appropriate for any activity.
 [Going with the flow](https://squashskills.com/blog/-/go-with-the-flow/).
-An article of when everything just comes together.
+An article about what happens when everything just comes together.